jython/book/chapter19.rst

 of the box).

 In the "Build" section we must tell Hudson how to build our project.
-By default Hudson supports Shell scripts (on Unix-like systems, or Windows systems with Cygwin installed), Batch files (on Windows systems) and Ant scripts as build steps.
+By default Hudson supports Shell scripts, Windows Batch files and Ant scripts as build steps.
 For projects in which you mix Java and Python code and drive the build process with an ant file, the default Ant build step will suffice.
 In our case, we wrote our app in pure Python code, so we will use the Jython plugin which